compound-finance/comet/certora/properties.md

 15. If a liquidity provider and a borrower are entering and exiting the system at the same time the LP should be eligible for the whole asset(no amount stays locked in the system)* - Gadi. </br>
 *This is a special case of summary of balances (base).
 It should be checked if the wholesome property is too heavy on the tool. </br>
 **It also happen only when the percentage goes to reserve is 0.

-16. Change of liquidation state: - Gadi
-    1. `isLiquidatable == false` should not change if getPrice do not change.

-    2. `isLiquidatable == true` can change by supplying more collateral

 17. A user cannot borrow amount smaller than minimum borrow.